clj-commons/seesaw/README.md

 * Structural manip
 * Selectors
 * Styling
+* Some kind of ToModel protocol for auto-converting Clojure data-structures to Swing models.

 ## Usage
 See tests and src/seesaw/examples.
 Seriously, the tests are pretty descriptive of how things work.